-Man Who Tossed Boy From Mall Of America Balcony Gets 19-Year Sentence
+Emmanuel Deshawn Aranda Sentenced To 19 Years In Prison For Throwing Boy From Mall Of America Balcony

 “He is recovering, and his spirit is strong — but there is still a long road ahead.”

-Neither the boy or his parents appeared at the sentencing hearing, but statements from the family were delivered by prosecutor Cheri Townsend.
+Neither the boy nor his parents appeared at the sentencing hearing, but statements from the family were delivered by prosecutor Cheri Townsend.

 Man who threw 5-year-old boy over Mall of America balcony sentenced to 19 years in prison